jimdigriz/debian-mssp4/README.md

  * SecureBoot is not enabled
  * H.264 video decoding
  * bluetooth
+ * need to improve power saving
       * wireless power saving is disabled
+      * `i915.enable_rc6=7` works it seems, need to give it more testing
+      * CPU cannot go lower than C2 sleep state otherwise it causes the GPU whilst modesetting to black out the screen and crash the system
- * gparted lockup
+ * gparted lockup investigation

 ## Related Links